k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 ```

 **Ensuring you have Execute Permission on Linux**
-You may need to make k2space.sh executable on a Linux system to do so use the `chmod` command using:
+You may need to make `k2space.sh` executable on a Linux system, to do so, use the `chmod` command using:

 ```bash
  chmod 700 k2space.sh